 Throughout the onboarding process, training new employees can be expensive.
 While it will provide many long-term benefits for your organisation, the initial cost and productivity levels of employees throughout training can be detrimental.

-To generate this key payroll metric, simply divide the total training cost by the number of trainees throughout the process.
+To generate this key payroll performance metric, simply divide the total training cost by the number of trainees throughout the process.
 It’s vital to remember the total training cost should include the costs for instructors, facilities, equipment, travel, hospitality, food and the total time it takes to train new hires.

 Once you’ve got a clear image of each cost, you’ll be able to identify ways to reduce expenditure by eliminating elements or transitioning to new processes to reduce the overall cost.